mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 To create equivalent `Cover Points <CoverPoint>`, the following must be assured:

-- sampling funcion signature must containt variables "addr", "par" and "rw",
+- sampling function signature must contain variables "addr", "par" and "rw",
 - each `CoverPoint` must associate the "vname" field with one of that variable,
-- for `CoverPoint` "memory.address", there must be an auxiliary function used that deinfes range bins matching used as a relation function,
+- for `CoverPoint` "memory.address", there must be an auxiliary function used that defines range bins matching used as a relation function,
 - the "bins_labels" field should be used in order to bind the bins with a meaningful label.

 .. code-block:: python